manujose94/FINAL-PROJECT-ICP/Readme.md

 - **Context**: Second parameter of the lambda function, used, for example, to obtain information that AWS lambda provides (time remaining before the function terminates) or to mark the completion of an asynchronous function by "*context.succeed('Completion message')*" (Used in languages such as Nodejs).

-- **Logging**: All messages displayed by standard output (e.g. *print, console.log, system.out.print*) will be transferred to CloudWatch Logs[^2], allowing them to be queried.
+- **Logging**: All messages displayed by standard output (e.g. *print, console.log, system.out.print*) will be transferred to CloudWatch Logs, allowing them to be queried.

-	[^2]: CloudWatch Logs service for monitoring and storing log files and accessing them.

 - **Stateless**: It is not assumed that the filesystem will be shared between invocations of the lambda function.
 Only /tmp has write permissions, the rest is read-only for the whole filesystem.